pts/pts-fasm-bootstrap/README.md

 * bootstrap assembler --> patched fasm 1.20 --> patched fasm 1.73.32 --> original fasm 1.73.32

-The bootstrap assembler, `fbsasm.nasm` is a reimplementation of fasm 1.30 (for Linux i386) in NASM 0.98.39 or later.
-It was created by concatenating source files from fasm 1.30 and fasm 1.37 (Linux-specific `fasm.asm` and `system.inc`), and manually converting it to NASM syntax (mostly doing some manual changes and then many regexp substitutions).

 ## The bootstrap assembler

 The bootstrap assembler is a simple, non-optimizing assembler targeting i386